 One major drawback of the Tile is that you cannot replace the battery, but they claim it has a battery life of two years.
 The AirTag battery is replaceable and uses a common watch battery.
 They sell a more expensive version of the Tile called the Tile Pro that offers a replaceable battery and greater Bluetooth range, but it costs up to 30% more.
 My advice would be to stick with the Tile Mate.
 Two years is an eternity in tech years, so you’ll probably want to upgrade to something else by that time anyway.

 As I am writing this, I just confirmed a trip to Turkiye (formerly Turkey).
-I will put both trackers in my luggage and share the results in my posts about the trip, so stay tuned!
+I will put both trackers in my luggage and share the results, so stay tuned!
 While I will only be traveling with carry-on, this will be good insurance if I’m forced to check my luggage at any point, and for me to keep track of it when I’m out and about during the day.
 I will know that I need to return to my hotel should I see my suitcase go on a sightseeing adventure without me.